KennethWhite/Java-Multi-Thread-Chat/README.md

 # chat
-A simple chat application used to learn about TCP/IP, as well as gain some experience working with Git.
+A simple chat application used to learn about TCP/IP, gain some experience working with Git as well as gain experience working on group projects.

-I will attempt to add this comment and not delete the project...